igemlund/wiki2019/README.md

-#The official wiki for iGEM Lund 2019.
+# The official wiki for iGEM Lund 2019.
-To install the required npm modules run:
+To install the required npm modules run 'npm install'.
-> > npm install

-To start the local server run:
+To start the local server run 'npm start'.

-> > npm run